Is Paid to Read Email Real or Fake? Full Site Review

 6. Cash Back Shopping

-There are only five cashback shopping opportunities listed on Paid to Read Email, and I only recognize one company which is Newegg.
-The offer is a measly .25% which is .0025 of your purchase price.
-If you buy a $1,000 item on Newegg after clicking through Paid to Read Email’s offer, you would earn just $2.50 in cash back.
+Only five cashback shopping opportunities are listed on Paid to Read Email, and I recognized just one participating company – Newegg.
+The offer is a measly .25 percent, which is .0025 of your purchase price.
+If you buy a $1,000 item on Newegg after clicking through Paid to Read Email’s offer, you will earn just $2.50 in cash back.

-There are other much better sites like Ibotta and Rakuten that pay members in cash back on different purchases.
+Much better sites like Ibotta and Rakuten pay members in cash back on a large variety of purchases.

 7. Coupons

-The coupons section is completely empty.
-When I click on the offer to open it in a new tab, I’m greeted with an “oops” message with no further instructions to reach the correct place.
-There are plenty of better sites to get paid to print coupons.
+The Paid to Read Email coupons section is completely empty.
+When I clicked on the offer to open it in a new tab, I was greeted with an “oops” message that included no further instructions on how to reach the correct place.
+I can assure you that many superior sites will allow you to get paid to print coupons.

 8. Refer Friends

 Getting paid to refer friends to the site is the final way to make money on Paid to Read Email.
-Instead of an initial signup referral bonus, the company offers a 15% recurring commission based on your referrals’ activities.
+Instead of an initial signup referral bonus, the company offers a 15 percent recurring commission based on your referrals’ activities.

 Related: Under The Table Jobs that Pay in Cash Only